 Back down on the beach, it is time to cool off with a dip in the ocean.
 As there are a few different tour boats here it is quite busy and difficult to find an empty patch of sand.
 We manage to duck around a corner and find a more sheltered and quiet part to swim in.
 There isn’t too much in the shallows in terms of snorkeling.
 Though there is the occasional curious fish,

-After a couple of hours and purchasing some overpriced water we head back to the boat.
+After a couple of hours and purchasing some crazy overpriced water we head back to the boat.

 We are told this is one of the best spots on Koh Tao to go snorkeling which gets everyone excited.
 The water to perfectly clear even though it is pretty deep.
 Luckily Oxygen Tours provides life jackets and noodles to those who aren’t confident swimmers.

-There is rather large coral formations on the side of the rocks.
+There are rather large coral formations on the side of the rocks.
 Here is where numerous fish call home.
 We were even lucky enough to spot some clownfish.

 What makes Hinwong Bay special is the large assortment of fish which seem to gather here.
-Thousands of them in large schools creating dark shadows all around you.
+Thousands of them in large schools create dark shadows all around you.

 After a quick dip, we jump out to enjoy a warm cooked lunch.
 This was in the form of a large buffet of rice, stir fry, and fresh fruit to keep everyone happy.